Scattering properties of two singularly interacting particles on the half-line: Introduction

 The paper is organized as follows: In Section~\ref{Model} we provide a rigorous realization of \eqref{FormalHamiltonianI} as a self-adjoint Laplacian on $\rz^2_+$ (a domain with a non-smooth but Lipschitz boundary) being subjected to variable Robin boundary conditions and we address $H^2$-regularity of the constructed operator employing methods of \cite{Helffer:2015}.
 In Section~\ref{prelim} we discuss the relation of the Laplacian on $\rz^2_+$ equipped with boundary conditions with the Laplacian defined on all of $\rz^2$ with a potential being singularly supported on a hypersurface \cite{BrascheExnerKuperinSeba92,Gesztesy:2011,Behrndt:2013,Exner:2016}.
 In Section~\ref{Embedded} we then continue the investigation of spectral properties of the Hamiltonian~\eqref{FormalHamiltonianI} as started in \cite{KM16} and prove the absence of embedded eigenvalues in the essential spectrum whenever $\sigma$ has bounded support.
-This forms the counterpart of a well-known property of certain Schr\"odinger operators in full space, however, the non-existence of a possible eigenvalue zero is also proved using properties of harmonic functions in spatial dimension two.
-Section~\ref{Resolvent} is then devoted to the study of the resolvent of \eqref{FormalHamiltonianI}.
-Based on various methods of \cite{Yafaev:1992,Yafaev:2010}, we will be able to construct it explicitly.
+This forms the counterpart of a well-known property of certain Schr\"odinger operators in full space.
+However, the possible eigenvalue zero requires a special attention.
+We are able to prove a non-existence result using properties of harmonic functions in spatial dimension two.
+Section~\ref{Resolvent} is then devoted to the study of the resolvent of \eqref{FormalHamiltonianI} by a suitable adaptation on various methods of \cite{Yafaev:1992,Yafaev:2010} for which we prove several integral estimates in the appendix.
 Finally, in Section~\ref{Scattering} we address the scattering properties of our system establishing existence and completeness of the wave operators, constructing generalized eigenfunctions and deriving an expression for the (on-shell) scattering amplitude.
+This allows us to establish a version of the Birman-Schwinger principle characterizing the eigenvalues but here the Birman-Schwinger operators act on the boundary of the system rather than on the complete configuration space.
 We also present a novel and explicit expression for the scatting amplitude in the weak interaction limit.